5 Choosing Capture and Apply Modes

-For more information, see "Summary of Supported Oracle Data Types and Objects Per Capture Mode".
+For more information, see Section 1.5, "Summary of Supported Oracle Data Types and Objects Per Capture Mode".

 In integrated capture mode, the Oracle GoldenGate Extract process interacts directly with a database logmining server to receive data changes in the form of logical change records (LCR).
 Figure 5-3 illustrates the configuration of Extract in integrated capture mode.